 Q: The government is telling me I owe them taxes.
 I already paid the amount in full.
 What do I need to do to resolve this?

 A: The IRS has an appeals process for anyone that disagrees with the taxes leveled against them.
 The agency developed this office to handle disputes without having to go into the legal system.
-More information, including whether or not you qualify for an appeal, is available here . contacting the IRS can help you determine if your error is minor or one that will require legal intervention.
+Contacting the IRS can help you determine if your error is minor or one that will require legal intervention.

 Q: Who can I talk to if I have general questions?